realamoghm/Ponder/README.md

 If you are new to FBLA or Mobile App Development, then you should use this link https://www.fbla-pbl.org/competitive-event/mobile-application-development-fbla/ to read up on FBLA and Mobile App Development.

-However, Ponder is currently only supported on Android devices, we awere only able to create and test the app on Android devices, so Ponder is not currently supported on iOS.
+However, Ponder is currently only supported on Android devices, we were only able to create and test the app on Android devices, so Ponder is not currently supported on iOS.

 * The Purpose
 * How to install the app?